 Neurosciences & Mental Health

-Research in the Neurosciences & Mental Health (NMH) program at SickKids continues to uncover innovative solutions for mitigating and curing brain diseases in children.
+We are uncovering innovative solutions for mitigating and curing brain diseases in children.

-We focus on the development and plasticity of complex neural systems in animal models and humans through a variety of approaches including molecular genetics, electrophysiology, behavior, cognition and neuroimaging.
+The Neurosciences & Mental Health research program focus on the development and plasticity of complex neural systems in animal models and humans through a variety of approaches including molecular genetics, electrophysiology, behavior, cognition and neuroimaging.
 As a leader in paediatric neurosciences and mental health, and a hub of discovery for applied mental health research at SickKids, we’ve made a number of important research discoveries and published high-impact papers, translating our work into better health outcomes for children and youth.

 We engage in a variety of research studies ranging from molecular genetics in various model organisms to human subjects.